sindresorhus/macos-trash/readme.md

 # osx-trash

-> Move files to the trash
+> Move files and folders to the trash

 Supports [`Put Back`](http://mac-fusion.com/trash-tip-how-to-put-files-back-to-their-original-location/).